 Requires high level of self-discipline, commitment, and motivation.
 Without direct supervision, some workers are just losing structure and simply do not rise to the occasion and do not perform well.
 Hiring people with right character qualities is crucial for the effective customer support.

 Communication within the team is harder.
 Remote support is not the best fit for startups where tight communication is essential at early stages.
 And it can also be harder to mentor or train someone who is new to your sector.
-Given that employees may work in different time zones, it’s not easy to difficult to find the time when everyone is available.
+Given that employees may work in different time zones, it’s not easy to find the time when everyone is available.

 Team spirit takes a blow.
 Team members hardly ever see each other in person.
 This lack of face-to-face interactions results not only in the lack of personal relationships but weaker company culture and lower motivation.